higginsro/DF-git/README.md

 * Save current state of all Intents and Entities with the option to automatically commit and/or push the changes
 * Load the state of Intents and Entities from a previous commit to dialogflow.ai
 * Overwrite the Intents and Entities of one agent with another's.
+* Remove an agent's repo as a submodule from this one
 ### Instructions for setup:
 ```
 Clone this repo using: